 Reducing inappropriate imaging is a critical focus for cost containment initiatives.
 Use of advanced imaging has increased significantly in the past decade, resulting in considerable increases in national spending and patient safety risks.

-Altarum Institute offers an extensive history of providing assessment, technical assistance, and evaluation services for the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
+Altarum offers an extensive history of providing assessment, technical assistance, and evaluation services for the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).